-Foreign Exchange Contracts: The Corporation enters into foreign currency contracts to manage its exposure to foreign currency fluctuations in payables denominated in foreign currencies.
-Gains and losses on these contracts are recognized currently and were not material.
-These forward exchange contract transactions generally mature monthly, at which time they are replaced with new contracts.
-At December 30, 1995, the Corporation had forward exchange contracts to exchange British pounds and Spanish pesetas for a U.S. dollar equivalent of approximately \$23.1 million.
-These forward exchange contract transactions matured in January 1996 and resulted in no material gain or loss.
-The amount of foreign exchange contracts outstanding throughout 1995 ranged from \$16.8 million to \$35.7 million in U.S. dollar equivalents.
+Foreign Exchange Contracts: The Corporation enters into foreign currency contracts to manage its exposure to foreign currency fluctuations in receivables and payables denominated in foreign currencies.
+Gains and losses on these contracts are recognized currently.
+These forward exchange contract transactions generally mature quarterly, at which time they are replaced with new contracts.
+At December 28, 1996, the Corporation had forward exchange contracts to exchange British pounds, Spanish pesetas,

+Irish punts, Dutch guilders and Australian dollars for a U.S.-dollar equivalent of approximately \$71 million.